What This Covers

 Grantor

-The person who creates a trust (also called the trustor or settlor).
+The person who creates a trust (also called trustor or settlor).

 Held in Trust